MolCrystalFlow: Molecular Crystal Structure Prediction via Flow Matching: Acknowledgment

 \section{Acknowledgment}

 Cheng Zeng thanks Michael Kilgour (NYU) for insightful discussion during the AI for Chemistry symposium held at New York University.
+The authors gratefully acknowledge Amit Gupta (UMN) for assistance with the dataset during the initial stage of this project.
 The authors acknowledge funding from NSF Grant OAC-2311632 and from the AI and Complex Computational Research Award of the University of Florida.
 S.M also acknowledges support from the Simons Center for Computational Physical Chemistry (Simons Foundation grant 839534).
 The authors also gracefully acknowledge UFIT Research Computing for computational resources and consultation, as well as the NVIDIA AI Technology Center at UF.